loading spinner

 This can manifest as risky investments, unsafe thrill-seeking, or substance abuse.
 In fact, many addictive drugs (like cocaine or methamphetamine) cause a flood of dopamine, which is why they lead to rash, pleasure-seeking actions and can trigger paranoia or hallucinations at extreme levels.

-In short, too much dopamine can distort your judgment.
+In short, too much dopamine hits can distort your judgment.
 You may feel unstoppable, but you’re actually more prone to mistakes.
 Certain medical conditions highlight this: for instance, in schizophrenia, an overactive dopamine system (particularly in the striatum) is thought to contribute to hallucinations and delusional thinking.
 And cases of dopamine dysregulation syndrome in Parkinson’s patients (who take dopamine-boosting meds) have led to compulsive gambling or hypersexuality as side effects.

 Dopamine Deficiency and Its Effects